harshvardhanchand/MediMind/memory-bank/architecture.md

 ## Overview

-The Medical Data Hub is an AI-powered patient medical data management application built using modern, secure technologies.
-The application is designed with a clear separation of concerns, following best practices for security, maintainability, and scalability.
+The Medical Data Hub is an AI-powered patient medical data management application built using modern, secure technologies with comprehensive performance optimizations.
+The application is designed with a clear separation of concerns, following best practices for security, maintainability, scalability, and high performance.

 ## Tech Stack

 * **Backend**: Python 3.11 with FastAPI
   * Always use `python3` command instead of `python` to ensure the correct Python version is used
 * **Authentication**: Supabase
-* **Database**: PostgreSQL with SQLAlchemy ORM
+* **Database**: PostgreSQL with SQLAlchemy ORM and advanced performance optimizations
 * **AI Document Processing (OCR)**: Google Cloud Document AI
 * **AI Language Processing (Semantic Structuring & Future Analysis)**: Google Gemini (or other LLM)
 * **Frontend**: React Native 0.79.2 with Expo 53.0.0